sikoried/sequence-learning/Readme.md

 - _May 22: Pentecost_

-- **May 29: Sequence Kernels for Classification.**
+- **May 29: Case Study: LVCSR.** (extended class, 9.45-3.15)

-	We'll take a little detour into how to leverage basic classification algorithms for sequence classification, and demonstrate its use for speaker identification.
+	Large vocabular continuous speech recognition (LVCSR) is a flagship application of sequence learning: The state of the art is to combine weighted finite state transducers (as HMM) with deep neural networks (as emission probability surrogate).
+	Follow a basic recipe (US/English) to understand which steps and what data is necessary to train a system.

+- _June 5: no class (see extended classes on 5/29 and 6/12)_

-- **June 5: Neural Networks.**
+- **June 12: Neural Networks.** (extended class, 11.45-5.00)

 	A brief introduction to neural networks: fundamentals, topologies, training and embeddings.
 	We'll skip implementing the details and use tensorflow for the examples.
 Did you know that you could program _fizzbuzz_ as a neural network?

-- **June 12: Case Study: LVCSR.**

-	Large vocabular continuous speech recognition (LVCSR) is a flagship application of sequence learning: The state of the art is to combine weighted finite state transducers (as HMM) with deep neural networks (as emission probability surrogate).
-	Follow a basic recipe (US/English) to understand which steps and what data is necessary to train a system.

 - **June 19: Sequence to Sequence Learning.**